9-2-3 Jobs Limited

 The personal data we collect may include your name, job title, employer, your telephone number and email address.

-If you are instructing us in an individual capacity, rather than on behalf of an employer, we may also hold further personal data relating to you, including your home address, the nature of your business and any identifying information which your bank may disclose to us upon payment of our fees.
+If you are instructing us in an individual capacity, rather than on behalf of an employer, we may also hold further personal data relating to you, including your home address, and the nature of your business.

 From where do we source this personal data?